Benjamin Franklin Smallwood

-Benjamin Franklin Smallwood (1829 – December 15, 1891) was Principal Chief of the Choctaw Republic from 1888 to 1890.
+Benjamin Franklin Smallwood (c.
+1829 – December 15, 1891) was Principal Chief of the Choctaw Republic from 1888 to 1890.
 From 1847 to 1890, Smallwood held public office in Choctaw Nation, except for the time he served as an officer in the Civil War.

 Early life

-He was born in 1829 in Choctaw Nation to William and Mary (LeFore) Smallwood in Choctaw Nation in Mississippi.
+He was born in about 1829 in Choctaw Nation territory within Mississippi to William and Mary (LeFore) Smallwood in Choctaw Nation in Mississippi.
 When he was a young child, his family moved to Indian Territory on the Choctaw Trail of Tears.

 As a child, Smallwood attended Spencer Academy in Choctaw Nation.